VectorZeroAI/ZeroWeb/README.md

 # ZeroWeb
 A lokal Semantic Search engine + web Crawler.

+ME FROM THE FUTURE!
+DO NOT FORGET TO PUT THIS SOMEWHERE:
+# ChatGPT said: "May your code be elegant, your bugs be few, and your creativity boundless."

 This programm uses a web crawler to index the user defined domains.

 THE APP DOESNT PROVIDE ANY INTERNET IDENTITY CONSEALMENT, USERS PRIVASY IS USERS RESPONSIBILITY!!